deeheber/headless-claude-on-aws/README.md

 …or watch in the CodeBuild console.
 The final analysis lands between `===== Investigator analysis =====` markers in the post-build log.

-To push it elsewhere, uncomment the Slack placeholder in `buildspec.yml` (post_build phase) and swap in your own surface: Discord/Teams webhook, an SNS topic that fans out to email/SMS, SES, a custom webhook, etc. Wiring it up means:
+To push it elsewhere, the `post_build` phase of `buildspec.yml` has a one-line pointer where you add an outbound call to your service of choice (Slack, Discord, Teams webhook, SNS, SES, custom webhook, etc.):

-1. Add the relevant secret (e.g., `slack-bot-token`) to `investigator-stack.yml` + `env.secrets-manager` in `buildspec.yml`.
+- Add the relevant secret to `investigator-stack.yml` and to `env.secrets-manager` in `buildspec.yml`.
-2. Pass per-build env vars (channel ID, webhook URL) at `start-build` time.
+- Pass any per-build values (channel ID, webhook URL, topic ARN) at `start-build` time.

-3. Uncomment the placeholder.
+## Wiring up an auto-trigger

+**In a real setup, you wouldn't run this by hand.** The point of the investigator is to fire automatically when a deploy breaks.
+A few common ways to wire that up, out of scope for this repo but worth pointing at:

+- An EventBridge rule on `CloudFormation Stack Status Change` events, filtered to the `CREATE_FAILED` / `UPDATE_FAILED` / `*_ROLLBACK_*` statuses, with a Lambda target that calls `codebuild:StartBuild`.
+- A CodePipeline failure notification (via SNS or EventBridge) into a Lambda that does the same.
+- A CodeBuild pipeline-stage failure rule, same shape.

 ## Notes on what this demo skips

 - **`ReadOnlyAccess` is broad.** The agent role uses AWS-managed `ReadOnlyAccess`.
 In a real setup, scope it to the services CFN troubleshooting actually reads (`cloudformation`, `lambda`, `ecs`, `ecr`, `logs`, IAM read-only).
-- **The two-role split scopes the MCP server, not the agent.** The split bounds AWS calls *routed through MCP* to `ReadOnlyAccess`.
-It does not sandbox Claude itself: the agent runs in the same container as the build, so it can read env-var secrets and hit `169.254.170.2` to pick up the build role's credentials.
+- **The two-role split scopes the MCP server, not the agent.** It bounds AWS calls *routed through MCP* to `ReadOnlyAccess`.
+It does not sandbox Claude itself: the agent runs in the same container as the build, so it can read the build role's credentials.
-- **`credential_source = EcsContainer` is ergonomic.** It lets the SDK pull the build role's credentials from `169.254.170.2` and use them as the source for `AssumeRole`.
-Both identities stay available (no profile = build role, `AWS_PROFILE=investigator` = read-only role) and the SDK handles refresh.
+- **`credential_source = EcsContainer` is ergonomic.** The SDK pulls the build role's credentials from the container metadata endpoint and uses them to assume the read-only role, with both identities staying available (no profile = build role, `AWS_PROFILE=investigator` = read-only role).
 - **Tools are installed at runtime, not baked into an image.** Every build runs `npm install -g @anthropic-ai/claude-code`, `pip install uv`, and `uv tool install mcp-proxy-for-aws` fresh.
 Fine for a low-frequency on-demand tool.
 In a production setup where the investigator fires often, bake the tools into a custom CodeBuild image.
 - **The MCP server endpoint is hardcoded.** `.mcp.json` points at `aws-mcp.us-east-1.api.aws` (GA in `us-east-1` and `eu-central-1`).
-The `AWS_REGION` metadata is independent and can target any region.
 To investigate stacks elsewhere, change `AWS_REGION` in `.mcp.json`.